sagemath/sagewiki_to_gh-2022-10-10/days64.md

 === Registration ===

-Registration is now closed due to space limitations.

-We have limited funding for travel and lodging.
-Funding decisions will be made by December 1, 2014.
-To register, e-mail either Anne (anne at math.ucdavis.edu) or Travis (tscrim at ucdavis.edu), and please indicate if you would like to apply for funding.
+Registration is now closed due to space limitations and funding decisions have been made.
+If you have questions about registration, e-mail either Anne (anne at math.ucdavis.edu) or Travis (tscrim at ucdavis.edu).

 === Lodging ===